teaching-on-testbeds/repro-DNS/docker-instructions.md

     sudo nano /env/reproduction/genAttackers.py

 and change the range in line 6 (`for i in range(1500)`) to your desired value.
-Write out, exit the editor, and run
+Write out, exit the editor, and run:

     python /env/reproduction/genAttackers.py

-to run the updated script that generates the output file `attackerNameServers.txt` with the referral list.
+to execute the updated script that generates the output file `attackerNameServers.txt` with the referral list.
 Next run

     cp /env/nsd_attack/home.lan.forward.bak /env/nsd_attack/home.lan.forward